Ttasmiyah/Virtual-Piano/README.md

 # Virtual-Piano
-This is a musical android app.
+This is a musical desktop application using JAVA Swing.
 It will help to play piano virtually with the perfect tunes and nodes.